TUMFTM/AEV_Tool/README.md

 	- Use 'prefdir' to find the default MATLAB preferences directory.
 3. "AEV_Tool\09_Macros" Folder contains the script file for CATIA operations such as Opening, Closing, Updating the model.
 	- The script file contains the location information of the parametric CAD models.
-	- The file location in the script file is "c:\users\ganesh.sethuraman\desktop\ganesh\aev_tool-stand alone\07_CAD\SRT_2030.CATProduct".
-Please change it to the corresponding directory.
+	- The file location in the script file is "C:\Ganesh_TUM\AEV-Tool\Git\AEV_Tool\07_CAD\SRT_2030.CATProduct".
+Please change it to the corresponding installation directory of your computer.
-	- All the script files should be updated accordingly.
+	- All the Macro CATscript files should be changed and updated accordingly.
+4. Set up the CAD Model by following the instructions in  '\AEV-Tool\Git\AEV_Tool\06_Exchange\Setting Up the Parametric CAD Model.pdf'

 #Steps of running the tool